confidencewoman/site/prologue-2-mayke.md

 Jade looked her up and down.
 “Duly noted.”

-“O-_kay_.
+“_O-kay_.
 Are we done with the silly shit?”

 “For now, anyway,” Amaranth said, her quick smile promising more in the future, if she felt it was called for.